34th Infantry Division (United States): Triangular division

-In common with other U.S. Army divisions during World War II the 34th was reorganized from a square to a triangular division before seeing combat.
-The division's three infantry regiments became the 133rd, 135th, and 168th Infantry Regiments, together with supporting units.

 Combat chronicle

 On 8 January 1942, the 34th Division was transported by train to Fort Dix, New Jersey to quickly prepare for overseas movement.
 The first contingent embarked at Brooklyn on 14 January 1942 and sailed from New York the next day.
 The initial group of 4,508 men stepped ashore at 12:15 hrs on 26 January 1942 at Dufferin Quay, Belfast, Northern Ireland.
 They were met by a delegation including the Governor (Duke of Abercorn), the Prime Minister of Northern Ireland (J. M. Andrews), the Commander of British Troops Northern Ireland (Lieutenant General Sir Harold Franklyn), and the Secretary of State for Air (Sir Archibald Sinclair).
 Private First Class Milburn H. Henke, Company B, 133rd Infantry Regiment, of Hutchinson, Minnesota, was honorarily selected as the "first" American soldier to set foot in the United Kingdom during the Second World War.
 The remainder of the division embarked for Northern Ireland in late April 1942, arriving in early May.

 While in Northern Ireland, Hartle was tasked with organizing an American version of the British Commandos, a group of small "hit and run" forces, and promoted his aide-de-camp, Captain William Orlando Darby to lead the new unit.
 Darby assembled volunteers, and of the first 500 U.S. Army Rangers, 281 came from the 34th Infantry Division.
 On 20 May 1942, Hartle was designated commanding general of V Corps and Major General Charles Ryder, a distinguished veteran of World War I, took command of the 34th Division.
 In September 1942, the 2nd Battalion, 133rd Infantry, was attached to Allied Force Headquarters for guard and police duties, later traveling to North Africa with the headquarters.
 The division boarded ships to travel to North Africa for Operation Torch, the Allied invasion of North Africa, in November 1942.